-I don’t flip people off in traffic, but this week, I felt like doing it.
+I don’t flip people off in traffic, but this week, there was an ugly part of me that felt like doing it.

 I was in rush hour traffic and was trying to get across downtown D.C. to get a haircut.
 It is difficult to find street parking at that hour, but lo and behold, right when I arrived, a woman got in her car to leave — and then she took her time.